AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-tag-rule.md

 ---
 # Create tag rules

 Learn how to send events to the Platform Edge Network with your XDM object using tag rules.
 A tag rule is a combination of events, conditions, and actions that tells the tag property to do something.
-With Platform Web SDK, rules are used to send events to Platform Edge Network with the right XDM fields.
+With Platform Web SDK, rules are used to send events to Platform Edge Network with the right data.

->[!NOTE]
->
-> For demonstration purposes, the exercises in this lesson build upon the previous lessons to send events from users on the [Luma demo site](https://luma.enablementadobe.com/content/luma/us/en.html){target="_blank"}.

 ## Learning objectives